Skip to Content

 December 1, 2015 – In an interview with Czech TV, Assad says that US-led airstrikes against ISIS have not slowed the terrorist organization, and that ISIS has only recently begun to shrink due to Russia’s direct involvement.

-July 9, 2016 – Assad is named in a wrongful death lawsuit filed in federal court in Washington, DC by the family of journalist, Marie Colvin, who was killed in 2012 while covering the war in Syria.
+July 9, 2016 – Assad is named in a wrongful death lawsuit filed in federal court in Washington, DC, by the family of journalist, Marie Colvin, who was killed in 2012 while covering the war in Syria.
 According to the lawsuit, Colvin was targeted in a rocket attack by Syrian government agents because of her reporting.
 Days later, during an interview with NBC News, Assad denies that the government was responsible for Colvin’s death.
-He says she entered the country illegally, putting herself at risk.
+In January 2019, a US judge rules that the Assad regime was responsible for the deliberate and unlawful killing of Colvin and orders the Syrian government to pay more than $300 million in damages to her family.

 April 11, 2017 – Russian president Vladimir Putin claims, without evidence, that a deadly chemical attack on April 4 in the town of Khan Sheikhoun was staged to frame Assad and his regime.
 Putin says that more chemical attacks are being planned by opponents of Assad to provoke action by the United States.